-According to the Articles of Association, meetings of the Supervisory Board are held, as a rule, once a month, or when necessary, with a minimum of at least one meeting every three months.
+According to the Articles of Association and its Terms of Reference, meetings of the Supervisory Board are held, as a rule, once a month, or when necessary, with a minimum of at least one meeting every three months.
 A meeting of the Supervisory Board is quorate if more than half of the members of the Supervisory Board participate and a resolution of the Supervisory Board is adopted if more than half of the members of the Supervisory Board who participate at the meeting vote in favour.
 In case of a tied vote, the Chairman of the Supervisory Board has a casting vote.
+The Supervisory Board may adopt resolutions without convening a Supervisory Board meeting and a resolution of the Supervisory Board is also considered adopted if the resolution is prepared in writing and signed by all the members of the Supervisory Board.

 As at the date of this Prospectus there are seven members in the Supervisory Board as shown in the table below.

 Name Role Date appointment first registered

 Mr. Rain Lõhmus Chairman 21 May 2014

 Mr. Raivo Hein Member 18 January 2010

 Mr. Heldur Meerits Member 18 December 2008

-Mrs Tiina Mõis Member 8 December 2006
+Mrs. Tiina Mõis Member 8 December 2006

 Mr. Tauno Tats Member 21 May 2014

 Mr. Andres Viisemann Member 7 September 2004

-Mr. Sten Tamkivi Member 29 April 2015